hosnyben/buckhill-backend/README.md

 # Generate rsa private/public key for JWT
 docker exec -it petshop_api php artisan app:generate-token-keys
 ```

+By running the `docker-compose up -d` command.
+You will setup the following containers:
+- petshop_api : Api server
+- petshop_queue : Queue worker
+- mysql : Mysql Database
+- mailpit : Mail previewer for local testing
+- nginx : Nginx server to access to the application

 #### Shut down the application
 Stoping the docker server is reversible as necessary datas as stored in binding volumes. you can stop the server by running the following command.